-So now you have my answer to the question “What does project management mean to me?”
-I shall now take a closer look at these 3 distinguishing project management qualities.
+So now you have my answer to the question, “What does project management mean to me?”
+I shall now take a closer look at these three distinguishing project management qualities.

-Project management is often misunderstood and poorly practised because organizations don't know how to control change.
+How often is project management misunderstood and poorly practised?
+Why is this?
+Quite simply because organizations don't know how to control change!

-Simply put, businesses don't know what they are doing!
-Senior management may believe it is driving change through from the top down, when in reality it is basing its decisions on assumptions.
+That’s right, businesses don't know what they are doing!
+Senior management may believe it is driving change through from the top down, when in reality it is basing its decisions on fallacious assumptions.

 And here's the crux of the problem.
 Every one believes someone at the top knows what they're doing.
 But such thoughts stops everyone from learning and innovating.

 So, let the Lazy Leader tell you a story…